things to do in Kona

 If you’re new to surfing or just want to brush up on your skills, surf schools are a dime a dozen in Kona.
 They’ll provide you with everything you need, from boards and leashes to rash guards and sunscreen, and can even help arrange transportation to and from the beach.

-33 – Mingle with the monkeys at the Three Ring Ranch Exotic Animal Sanctuary
+33 – Explore the Three Ring Ranch Exotic Animal Sanctuary

 Three Ring Ranch Exotic Animal Sanctuary

-A non-profit organization started in 1998, and the only accredited one of its kind in Hawaii, the Three Ring Ranch Exotic Animal Sanctuary brings together a slew of animals from all over the world – think reptiles, hawks, owls, monkeys, ostriches, horses, chinchillas, flamingos, and zebras – and provides a safe haven for injured, rescued or neglected exotics.
+A non-profit organization started in 1998, the Three Ring Ranch Exotic Animal Sanctuary brings together a slew of animals from all over the world – think reptiles, hawks, owls, monkeys, ostriches, horses, chinchillas, flamingos, and zebras – and provides a safe haven for injured, rescued or neglected exotics.

 Situated on nearly 5 acres of land in Kailua-Kona, the Sanctuary is run by incredibly knowledgeable and passionate staff who are more than happy to share their love and insights of animals with visitors.